This notice describes how medical information about you may be used and disclosed. Please review it carefully.

 Restrictions on Use and Disclosure of Your Personal Health Information: You have the right to request in writing restrictions on certain Kettering Health uses and disclosures of your personal health information for treatment, payment, or healthcare operations.
-A restriction request form can be obtained from a Medical Records Department representative or at any of the Kettering Health Medical Group physician offices.
+A restriction request form can be obtained from a Medical Records Department representative or at any of the Kettering Physician Network (will be Kettering Health Medical Group) physician offices.
 Kettering Health is not required to agree to your restriction request except when the restriction request pertains to a disclosure to a health plan for purposes of carrying out payment or healthcare operations when the information pertains solely to a healthcare service for which we have been paid in full by you.
 We retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
 You also have the right to terminate, in writing or orally, any agreed-to restriction by sending such termination notice to the Kettering Health Information Security and Privacy Department, located at 3535 Southern Boulevard, Kettering, Ohio, 45429.

 Breach Notification: In the unlikely event that there is a breach or unauthorized release of your personal health information, you will receive notice and information on steps you may take to protect yourself from harm.